 - Engage with Gwinnett and surrounding communities to support student development and community needs.

 - Create a culture devoted to the holistic development of students.

 - Acquire the resource base needed to accomplish its mission and vision.

 - Serve as a resource for innovation for the broader educational community.

-The Office of Institutional Effectiveness regularly conducts various surveys to help the College evaluate its academic programs and services, and to assess the extent to which GGC is meeting its strategic planning goals.
+Institutional Effectiveness regularly conducts various surveys to help the college evaluate its academic programs and services, and to assess the extent to which GGC is meeting its strategic planning goals.
 The results of several of these surveys have been summarized and linked below.

-Each year, the Office of Institutional Effectiveness conducts an assessment of assessment processes.
-This review looks at the overall extent to which units of the College construct sound, robust assessment plans, gather valid and reliable assessment data, and use their findings to develop and implement program improvements.
+Each year, Institutional Effectiveness conducts an assessment of assessment processes.
+This review looks at the overall extent to which units of the college construct sound, robust assessment plans, gather valid and reliable assessment data, and use their findings to develop and implement program improvements.

 Each year, the National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
 The topics explored are linked to previous research on student success in college.
 Results from NSSE can provide prospective students with insights into how they might learn and develop at a given college.

 Each semester, students are given the opportunity to evaluate their individual instructors and classes.
 This report provides a composite of all the student evaluations for fall semester each year.